Air Transat

 Headquarters: Montréal, Qué.

-Operations: Air Transat provides scheduled service for more than 2.5 million passengers annually to nearly 60 destinations in 30 countries.
+Operations: Air Transat provides scheduled transportation for more than 2.5 million passengers annually to nearly 60 destinations in 30 countries.